 Having a good waiter is critical if you are particular about how you like your steak served.
 After an extensive explanation of the sous vide cooking process, Ray ultimately chose to have his steak prepared “black and blue” — rare on the inside but perfectly charred on the outside.
 Delicious!

-– Egg custard infused with orange zest and the essence of Grand Marnier liqueur, topped with caramelised brown sugar, sliced fresh strawberries and a dollop of whipped cream.
+– Egg custard infused with orange zest and the essence of Grand Marnier liqueur, topped with caramelized brown sugar, sliced fresh strawberries and a dollop of whipped cream.

 – Pecan chocolate walnut pie, served warm, with Breyers Vanilla Ice Cream, finished with homemade caramel and chocolate sauce.

-Service was impeccable, and I must give my compliments to our waiter John as he made our visit memorable.
-Full of knowledge and experience, John made thoughtful recommendations on the menu and extensive wine list.
+The service was impeccable, and I must give my compliments to our waiter John as he made our visit memorable.
+Full of knowledge and experience, John made thoughtful recommendations on the menu and an extensive wine list.

 John, when asked how long he had been an employee of the restaurant, replied: “3 Thanksgivings”; as if this was a measure of time.
 A real personality and smooth talker he explained that he finds the Thanksgiving buffet served in the enclosed “Paddock Porch” to be so extravagant and memorable.
 It’s also the busiest day of the year as they typically serve 800+ customers for dinner on that special day.

 I’m not sure if Table 12 in the Library is truly the most requested table in South Carolina, but it sure seems like Thoroughbreds Restaurant is the most requested restaurant on Thanksgiving Day.
 Given that Thanksgiving dinner is such an important family meal that’s quite the testament to the service and food that Thoroughbreds Restaurant provides.

 9706 N. Kings Hwy., Myrtle Beach, SC 29572

 Read other reviews about Thoroughbreds Restaurant on Tripadvisor.